Distinction between hyper-Kloosterman sums and multiplicative functions: Introduction

 The paper is organized as follows.
-We first record some basic algebraic properties of $S(a,b;c)$, especially we prove Lemma~\ref{lm:1} in \S~\ref{sub:algebraic}.
+We first record some basic algebraic properties of $\kl_n(a,b;m)$, especially we prove Lemma~\ref{lm:1} in \S~\ref{sub:algebraic}.
 Then in \S~\ref{sub:definition} we give some definitions, for example those of $R_k$ and $R_k^p(X)$, which will be fundamental in our proofs.
-After that, we obtain two intersection properties Lemmas~\ref{lm:R^p-intersection} and ~\ref{lm:R^p-intersection0} using the previous algebraic properties of $S(a,b;c)$.
+After that, we obtain two intersection properties Lemmas~\ref{lm:R^p-intersection} and ~\ref{lm:R^p-intersection0} using the previous algebraic properties of $\kl_n(a,b;m)$.
 These two lemmas together with Lemma~\ref{lm:2} (Lemma~\ref{lm:intersection}) pave the way for our proofs of main theorems in subsequent sections.
 In \S~\ref{Sec.3}, we give the proof of Theorem~\ref{thm:distinctness}.
 In \S\S~\ref{Sec.4},\ref{Sec.5}, we prove Theorem~\ref{thm:square-free1} and Theorem~\ref{thm:repal1}, which include Theorem~\ref{thm:square-free} and Theorem~\ref{thm:repal1} as special cases respectively.
-In the Appendix, we introduce the concept of kloostermanian functions and more generally almost-kloostermanian functions, and extend our results for Kloosterman sums to their corresponding versions as promised.
-In particular, the Birch sum and the Sali\'e sum are studied as examples.
-In the end, we propose a conjecture speculating that some more general algebraic exponential sums should be almost-kloostermanian.
+In the Appendix, we introduce the concept of Kloostermanian functions and more generally almost-Kloostermanian functions, and extend our results for hyper-Kloosterman sums to their corresponding versions as promised.
+In particular, a algebraic sums with some natural properties is Kloostermanian function.
+As example, the Birch sum and the Sali\'e sum are studied.